 Sometimes it may not be practical to orchestrate deployment centrally - you may have branch offices, use a work group and so forth.

-Note: Install of the P9 agent requires the user has local administrative privileges.
+Note: Installation requires the user has local administrative privileges.

 Manually (aka the sneaker way)